 - 19.2 Annual health assessments will be given employees covered by this Agreement.
 Periodic physical examinations will be given to employees covered by this Agreement as follows: Type A at employment and at age 40, 50 and 60.
 Type B at age 30, 35, 45 and 55.
-The City's Employee Health Services and/or City doctor may prescribe more extensive tests (e.g., stress, EKG) should the physical history or preliminary lab work indicate a need for a more extensive physical examination. - 19.3 In the event of death, all compensation due to the employee as of the effective date of death shall be paid to the beneficiary, surviving spouse, or to the estate of the employee as determined by law or by executed forms in his/her personnel folder. - 19.4 When an employee is required to use his/her personal automobile in the performance of City business, said employee will be reimbursed for operating expenses at the rate outlined in the City's Travel Policy, exclusive of mileage traveled to and from his/her work location. - 19.5 If the State of Florida discontinues the funding of the Salary Incentive Program for local and state law enforcement officers and correctional officers (F.S.943), then the City shall, upon request, meet and confer with the FOP concerning the City's adoption and funding of an analogous program. - 19.6 General: Leave Bank - A. An employee having used all his/her sick and vacation leave due to absence resulting from a serious illness, accident or disability of the employee, or of the employee's immediate household family (defined as spouse, or certified/registered domestic partner or dependent children, or mother, or father, living in the same domicile), where the employee's presence is needed, may receive vacation leave donated on a strictly voluntary basis by fellow employees.
+The City's Employee Health Services and/or City doctor may prescribe more extensive tests (e.g., stress, EKG) should the physical history or preliminary lab work indicate a need for a more extensive physical examination. - 19.3 In the event of death, all compensation due to the employee as of the effective date of death shall be paid to the beneficiary, surviving spouse, or to the estate of the employee as determined by law or by executed forms in his/her personnel folder. - 19.4 When an employee is required to use his/her personal automobile in the performance of City business, said employee will be reimbursed for operating expenses at the rate outlined in the City's Travel Policy, exclusive of mileage traveled to and from his/her work location. - 19.5 If the State of Florida discontinues the funding of the Salary Incentive Program for local and state law enforcement officers and correctional officers (F.S.943), then the City shall, upon request, meet and confer with the FOP concerning the City's adoption and funding of an analogous program.

+19.6 General: Leave Bank

+A. An employee having used all his/her sick and vacation leave due to absence resulting from a serious illness, accident or disability of the employee, or of the employee's immediate household family (defined as spouse, or certified/registered domestic partner or dependent children, or mother, or father, living in the same domicile), where the employee's presence is needed, may receive vacation leave donated on a strictly voluntary basis by fellow employees.
 Fellow employees may contract to donate a minimum of two (2) hours of their vacation leave time to the affected employee.
 The maximum number of hours an employee may donate is forty (40) hours for employees working a 40-hour workweek.
 The total donated time from fellow employees shall not exceed 480 hours, except as provided below.

 There shall be no restrictions on the amount of hours that may be donated in instances where the serious illness, accident or disability is expected, based upon a reasonable medical probability, to result in death within one (1) year from the creation of the leave bank.
+Only leave that may be applied to pension service credit or included as 'earnings,' as defined in the Consolidated Police Officer and Firefighters Retirement plan, may be donated.